 It is hard to see your near and dear ones in the last stages of their life.
 Here are the changes that you will notice in them and also a few things that you can do to comfort them.

-As death approaches, the muscles and nervous system of the person weakens considerably.
+- As death approaches, the muscles and nervous system of the person weaken considerably.
 Their hold on the bowel and bladder weakens.
 This makes the person lose control over their bowel movements and urination.
 Because they eat and drink less, they may become constipated and pass less stool and urine.

-The person may hear unreal sounds and see images of what is actually not present.
+- The person may hear unreal sounds and see images of what is not present.
 These are known as hallucinations.

 - Blood pressure lowers.